Esther Hyatt Wender Fund for Collaborative Research in Psychology

 The application must include the following:

-Describe the salient features of the proposal in terms easily understood by an educated, but not scientifically trained reader.
+- Abstract: Describe the salient features of the proposal.
 Abstracts should not exceed 250 words.